What’s that? Could the mightiest beast of myth truly have foes that could best it?

 Despite the horrifying methods of the ichneumon, I like how these enemies present the dragon as truly part of the environment, rather than an untouchable predator with nothing to fear.
 It “naturalizes” them a bit.
 Hope you enjoyed reading this as much as I enjoyed researching it!

-3 replies on “Enemies of the Dragon”
+3 Replies to “Enemies of the Dragon”

-I find myself checking your blog more and more to see if you have trivia posts up because they’ve been pretty cool so far and I hope to see more in the future.
+1. I find myself checking your blog more and more to see if you have trivia posts up because they’ve been pretty cool so far and I hope to see more in the future.

 Leave a Reply